TCottier96/TCottier96.github.io/index.md

 <video src="https://user-images.githubusercontent.com/63759578/177295003-cca0a043-8d06-4ace-a46f-0935c23943cc.mp4" data-canonical-src="https://user-images.githubusercontent.com/63759578/177295003-cca0a043-8d06-4ace-a46f-0935c23943cc.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>

-**Explanation:** In this example, an annulus rotates clockwise for 900ms, then reverses direction, rotating counterclockwise for 500ms.
-At the time of the reversal, a red circle is presented in the bottom centre of the circle for 16.67ms.
+**Explanation:** An annulus rotates clockwise for 900ms then reverses direction, rotating counterclockwise for 500ms.
+At the time of the reversal, a red circle is presented in the bottom centre of the circle.
+This circle is perceived to be dragged in the direction of reversal, so in this example, the red circle will be perceived offset right from the centre.

 Cavanagh, P., & Anstis, S. (2013).
 The flash grab effect. _Vision Research, 91_, 8–20. https://doi.org/10.1016/j.visres.2013.07.007